 The Audit Committee also serves as the Qualified Legal Compliance Committee ("QLCC") for the Trust for the purpose of compliance with Rules 205.2(k) and 205.3(c) of the Code of Federal Regulations, regarding alternative reporting procedures for attorneys retained or employed by an issuer who appear and practice before the SEC on behalf of the issuer (the "issuer attorneys").
-An issuer attorney who becomes aware of evidence of a material violation by the Trust, or by any officer, director, employee, or agent of the Trust, may report evidence of such material violation to the OLCC as an alternative to the reporting requirements of Rule 205.3(b) (which requires reporting to the chief legal officer and potentially escalating further to other entities).
-As of the date of this SAI, the QLCC has not met with respect to the Trust.
+An issuer attorney who becomes aware of evidence of a material violation by the Trust, or by any officer, director, employee, or agent of the Trust, may report evidence of such material violation to the QLCC as an alternative to the reporting requirements of Rule 205.3(b) (which requires reporting to the chief legal officer and potentially escalating further to other entities).
+For the fiscal year ending July 31, 2024, the QLCC did not meet.

 Nominating and Governance Committee.
 The Board has a standing Nominating and Governance Committee that is composed of each of the Independent Trustees of the Trust.
 The Nominating and Governance Committee operates under a written charter approved by the Board.
 The Nominating and Governance Committee is responsible for seeking and reviewing candidates for consideration as nominees for Trustees as is considered necessary from time to time and meets only as necessary.
 The Nominating and Governance Committee generally will not consider nominees recommended by shareholders.
-The Nominating and Governance Committee is also responsible for, among other things, assisting the Board in its oversight of the Trust's compliance program under Rule 38a-1 under the 1940 Act, reviewing and making recommendations regarding Independent Trustee compensation and the Trustees' annual "self-assessment."
+The Nominating and Governance Committee is also responsible for, among other things, reviewing and making recommendations regarding Independent Trustee compensation and the Trustees' annual "self-assessment."
 Ms. McDonough is the chair of the Nominating and Governance Committee.
 The Nominating Committee meets periodically, as necessary, but at least annually.
-As of the date of this SAI, the Nominating and Governance Committee met one time with respect to the Trust.
+For the fiscal year ending July 31, 2024, the Nominating and Governance Committee meet once.